liangzifei/MRH-Net/README.md

 #### (In our work, the testing conducted on many healthy and shiever mouse brains, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
 Additionally, no test subject, in our work, is from training subjects).
 >One example shiever mouse virtual myelin result as following:
-#### training on health, testing on both health(top LEFT) and shiever(bottom LEFT) strain.
+#### Training on health, testing on both health(top LEFT) and shiever(bottom LEFT) strain.
 The right is real histology obtained from staining.

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Myelin.jpg)

 #### More virtual myelin exmples: top one healthy and bottom 3 different shiever subjects
 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Shiever_3Subj.jpg)

-#### training on health mouse subjects, testing on Sas4 mouse strain.
+#### Training on health mouse subjects, testing on Sas4 mouse strain.
 Results from MRH_nissl.

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Sas4_MRH_nissl.jpg)

+### Combine axon/myelin/nissl(rgb) in colored virual histology.

 ### `####################################################
 # Prepare your own data(without training)